 It’s not easy for children to defend themselves against an aggressive mini-psychopath in the making – there is a very real risk of physical harm.
 Adults have afforded themselves way more protection than children have ever had in the schoolyard and for this reason physical violence is rare in the workplace.
 So, if it’s not the fear of being punched in the nuts, or having your hair pulled out, what else is keeping people quiet and ‘in check’ as the office narcissist takes every last molecule of oxygen out of the building?
 Why isn’t this nuisance put in the naughty corner after their first attempt to create chaos and disruption?

 Like the mini psycho in the schoolyard, the bully boss uses fear to maintain control and maintain ‘superiority’, but this time it’s the fear around loss of income, loss of face, being on the ‘outer’, loss of promotion, rejection, ridicule and isolation – all the stuff of nightmares.
-Getting up every morning to drive to hell is no way to live, yet countless numbers of people do it every day, and its often considered normal or ‘part of life’.
+Getting up every morning to drive to hell is no way to live, yet countless numbers of people do it every day and it’s often considered normal or ‘a part of life’.
+But how did this way of living ever become ‘normal’?
+How did the schoolyard bully get to be the boss of us as adults, yet again?

 The workplace narcissist may be a boss, or a sycophant to the boss – aka a flying monkey.
 These people do narcissist’s dirty work for them, suggest narcantics for the boss’s perusal and carry them out.
 Brownie points are allocated to those monkeys who are able to spot non-compliance or dissent amongst the ranks and put a name to the person they think is responsible for causing it (no evidence needed).
 They are often seen going into or leaving the boss’s office to grass-up, or ‘dob in’ their colleagues in exchange for their boss’s continued validation and favoured treatment – a bit like a protection programme.
 To win the narcissist boss’s continued favour, monkeys are known to embellish the truth or even make stuff up about someone else.
 This makes the monkeys very dangerous in the workplace and uncomfortable to be around.
 They cause low staff morale (and therefore performance) alongside their narcissist boss.